FranksForge/blooreview.app/APP_STRUCTURE.md

 #### `public/config.js`
 - Auto-generated JavaScript file (DO NOT EDIT MANUALLY)
-- Contains all business configurations
+- Contains all business configurations including hero images
 - Structure: `window.REVIEW_CONFIGS[slug] = { ... }`
 - Includes slug resolution logic
 - Updated via GitHub API when new businesses are added
 - Single source of truth for Vercel deployment

-#### `api/config.json`
-- Auto-generated JSON file (DO NOT EDIT MANUALLY)
-- Maps business slugs to hero image URLs
-- Used by `api/index.js` for Open Graph meta tags
+- Used by `api/index.js` for Open Graph meta tags (reads hero images from here)
-- Updated via GitHub API when new businesses are added

 ### Vercel Configuration